 02. Sardina Kidnapped (1968) by Gianfranco Mingozzi

 Besides having an amazing plot, Franco Nero and Charlotte Rampling make such a hypnotic couple that is hard to take the eyes off of the screen.
-The film tells the story of a man who is kidnapped which is part of a scheme plan to make rich families donate their business and houses to monopolise the local industry.
-With that, no one is save and Nero and Rampling’s character starts being a part of something way bigger than they think it is, resulting in an interesting, complex and smart italian thriller.
+The film tells the story of a man who is kidnapped which is part of a scheme plan to make rich families donate their business and houses to monopolize the local industry.
+With that, no one is saved and Nero and Rampling’s character starts being a part of something way bigger than they think it is, resulting in an interesting, complex and smart Italian thriller.

 01. A Quiet Place in the Country (1968) by Elio Petri.

 Being one of the most interesting films I’ve seen this year, A Quiet Place in the Country is a surreal giallo-like tale about a painter who decides to rent an old mansion in order to work.
 There, he starts to dream about the ghost of a woman who was killed in the house while his reality starts to fade away as he becomes interested in the woman.
 With an outstanding direction by Elio Petri, A Quiet Place in the Country makes you lose yourself in Petri’s mise en scene and Franco Nero’s mind to discover what is real and what is not, resulting in probably his best film and performance so far.